asia272/services-component/README.md

-# Xeven Solution – Services Component
+# Solution –  Component

 A responsive and interactive **services section** built using **React** and **custom CSS**.
-It displays a list of services offered by Xeven Solutions, and allows users to dynamically explore details and benefits of each service.
+It displays a list of services offered, and allows users to dynamically explore details and benefits of each service.